OpenMDAO/Aviary/README.md

 ## Planned future features

 Aviary is in active development.
-We plan to expand its capabilities and add features as detailed in [this doc page](https://openmdao.github.io/om-Aviary/misc_resources/planned_future_features.html).
+We plan to expand its capabilities and have provided a non-exhaustive [list of future features](https://openmdao.github.io/om-Aviary/misc_resources/planned_future_features.html).